About Time Travel: Meet Me on a Starship!

 We often spoke about the great minds that lived before their time.
 About how we should eternally thank Nikola Tesla for the luxury of plugging appliances in our homes today.
 How many remember that the man always said the electricity should be wireless and free for everybody?

 We talked about the outstanding thinkers, the brilliant philosophers such as Helena Blavatsky, whose open mind delved well beyond physical entities.
-Isis Unveiled, my favourite book of hers, should be on the mandatory reading list in high school!
+Isis Unveiled, my favourite book of hers, should be on the mandatory reading list in high school.
 The teacher in him said it would be way above average and won’t make sense to many.
-I still have hope in our species!
+I still have hope for our species!

 We agreed that religion, history and philosophy are intertwined, and one cannot speak of Jesus without thinking of Mithras, Zalmoxis or Apollo.

 And all the books we reviewed, oh, my!
 There was not a single one I mentioned that he hadn’t read!

 He had this gift (because he had been a teacher most of his life) to ask open-ended questions that would allow in-depth analysis, corroboration of facts and sources, and endless hours of dialogue.